 Transferring from Non-Accredited Schools

-In order to receive transfer credit from non-accredited schools, students must complete 24 hours with a minimum GPA of 2.0.
+In order to receive transfer credit from non-accredited schools, students must complete 24 hours at Adams State with a minimum GPA of 2.0.

-Credits may then be presented to the department chair over the course content area and the associate provost for Academic Affairs for approval.
+Credits may then be presented to the program chair over the course content area or to the Vice President for Academic Affairs for approval of general education courses.